swiftlang/swiftly/README.md

 Currently, only manual uninstallation is supported.
 If you need to uninstall swiftly, please follow the instructions below:

-NOTE: This will not uninstall any toolchains you have installed unless you do so manually.
+NOTE: This will not uninstall any toolchains you have installed unless you do so manually with `swiftly uninstall all`.

-1. (Optional) Remove all installed toolchains with `swiftly uninstall all`
+1. (Optional) Remove all installed toolchains with `swiftly uninstall all`.

 2. Remove any sections added by swiftly in your `.zprofile`, `.bash_profile`, `.profile`, or `fish/conf.d` files.
 These sections might look like this: